 Miracles do happen.

 I am a believer of this irrefutable verity despite my not being a very pious person.
-With the events that had transpired in our family through the years, I have been convinced that God can always do the impossible.
+With the events that have transpired in our family through the years, I have been convinced that God can always do the impossible.
 You just have to keep the faith.

 Thursday, May 4, I received an sms from Johanna, my eldest niece when I was about to have my night training run at Daang Reyna.
 It contained the news and details about her mother, my sister.
 Jocelyn, Olen to us siblings, met a vehicular accident on her way to Manila Wednesday night and suffered from multiple fractures in her arm and leg.
 She was operated on and was initially stable but would soon have her fixation surgery according to the update.
 I immediately called my niece up for a clearer and full account of the mishap as I began feeling the weakness in my legs.
 There were several “What if’s” which popped out from my head and I only warded them off when I decided to push through with my run after the phone conversation.